blopeznet/ff7vue/README.md

 ### Introduction

 This project is a technical demo showcasing the capabilities of Vue 3 and Vite.
 It's a multilingual application (English and Spanish) featuring audio and utilizing Pinia for state management and Vue Controller for navigation.
+Use of animation and css, and enabled for using as a PWA.

 ### Main Content